 Social Justice in the Neoliberal Age

-Join a conversation between two of this country’s most perceptive and respected social justice advocates and activists—Cassandra Goldie CEO of the Australian Council of Social Services and Frank Brennan CEO of Catholic Social Services Australia
+Join a conversation between three of this country’s most perceptive and respected social justice advocates and activists—Cassandra Goldie CEO of the Australian Council of Social Services, Frank Brennan CEO of Catholic Social Services Australia and Cornelia (Conny) Lenneberg, Executive Director of Brotherhood of St Laurence.
+The event will also feature a welcome address from La Trobe's Vice Chancellor, Professor John Dewar.

 - Wednesday 14 November 2018 06:15 pm until Wednesday 14 November 2018 08:00 pm (Add to calendar)